fiskaltrust/product-de-bring-your-own-datacenter/README.md

 ### Solution proposal:
 By providing a standardized hardware platform by the customer, fiskaltrust.Middleware using a cloud-tse can be brought to the datatcenter directly where the receipt generation process of a distributed point of sale system occurs.
-This can be devlivered by a predefined Kubernetes Namespace which can be deployed by a Helm-Chart. fiskaltrust provides a "Backend POD" Docker image and Helm-Charts to deploy your own envoironment.
+This can be devlivered by a predefined Kubernetes Namespace which can be deployed by a Helm-Chart. fiskaltrust provides a "Backend POD" Docker image and Helm-Charts to deploy your own environment.

 ## Architecture Overview
 ![Architecture Overview](images/fiskaltrust-ByoDC-Architecture-Overview.png)